turingschool/curriculum/source/projects/blogger.markdown

 Our Author Sessions are similar to other resources in our system.
 However, we only want to open a smaller set of actions.
 An author is able to be presented with a login page (:new), login (:create), and logout (:destroy).
-It does not make sense for the to provide an index, edit, or update session data.
+It does not make sense for it to provide an index, edit, or update session data.

 The last two entries create aliases to our author sessions actions.